-Pro plan required.
-Pending trade events are available on Pro and Enterprise plans.
+Pending trade events are available on Dev, Pro, and Enterprise plans.

 Pending events are detected from the Polygon mempool before the transaction is mined.
 They arrive on average ~3 seconds before the corresponding confirmed event, typically 3–5 seconds early.